linso34/mobile/lesson3/README.md

 ## 2. Steps to add Storage

-1. Add the storage component to your AWS environment using AWS Amplify
+1. Add the storage component to your AWS environment

+        a.
+Using AWS Amplify

 You can either implement a storage for content (Images, audio, video...) or a NoSQL database.